IBM/openapi-validator/README.md

 ###### swaggerObject
 Type: `Object`
-A valid JSON object representing a Swagger file.
+An object that represents a Swagger file.

 ###### defaultMode
 Type: `boolean`
 Default: `false`
-If set to true, the validator will any ignore the `.validaterc` file and will use the [configuration defaults](#default-values).
+If set to true, the validator will ignore the `.validaterc` file and will use the [configuration defaults](#default-values).

 ##### Validation results
-The Promise returned from the validator resolves into a JSON object.
+The Promise returned from the validator resolves to an object.
 The structure of the object is:
 ```json
 {
   errors: